lakejs/lake-docs/examples/index.md

 title: Default configuration
 ---

-This example shows you the display of the Lake under default config.
-For setting specified config, please refer to other examples.
+This example shows you the display of the Lake via the default config.
+For setting your specified config, please refer to other examples.

 <script setup>
 import { data } from '../assets/values/default-value.data.js';